DavidDock/works-of-wes-anderson/README.md

 ### Navigation Bar

-- The navigation bar has the websites logo which links back to the home page.
+- The navigation bar contains a logo for the website which links back to the home page.
 - There is a hamburger dropdown menu on small devices which has been customised to an envelope opening and closing to fit in with the websites styling.
 - The navigation bar has links to all relevant pages whether the user is loggin or out.
 - There is a dropdown menu containing a link to each film with an icon for each film.